sudheerj/vuejs-interview-questions/README.md

      7. reverse()

      If you perform any of the above mutation method on the list then it triggers view update.
-For example, push method on array named 'items' trigger a view update,
+For example, push method on array named 'todos' trigger a view update,
      ```javascript
      vm.todos.push({ message: 'Baz' })
      ```